sid2015980/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.

+'.forEach' works similarly to a loop in that it will iterate through an array, but works better for small data sets.
+'.map' on the other hand, will create a new array of elements while passing each item to the callback.

 2. What is the difference between a function and a method?
+A function is an object much like everything else in javascript is an object.
+A method is a function within a function or object.

 3. What is closure?
+A closure is what gives access to an outer functions scope.
+In other words, when a function is created, it has a scope, and objects within this can be accessed by the power of closures.

 4. Describe the four rules of the 'this' keyword.

+1. Window Binding - This is the global window, meaning that anything applied as '.window' will be made available anywhere

+2. Implicit Binding - Whatever object is to the left of the dot is "this."

+3. Explicit Binding -This allows the ability to overwrite constructor objects by using '.   call' or '.apply'

+4. New Binding - This allows the ability to create new objects and push them into exising objects

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super is needed because if it is not included, the functions does not not have access to the parent attributes/parameters.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [x] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [x] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [x] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your team lead as a Reviewer on the Pull-request
+- [x] Add your team lead as a Reviewer on the Pull-request
-- [ ] TL then will count the HW as done by  merging the branch back into master.
+- [x] TL then will count the HW as done by  merging the branch back into master.

 ## Minimum Viable Product